zzzprojects/docs/entityframework-extensions.net/pages/site/contest-rules.md

 See below for full contest details.
 Participation in this contest constitutes your fill and unconditional acceptance of, and agreement to be legally bound by these contest rules.

 ### CONTEST PERIOD
-1. Users can participate to this contest at anytime.
+1. Users can participate in this contest every 6 months.
 On the 15th of each month, until the end of this contest (undefined), one (1) winner between all participating librairies will be drawn.

 ### ELIGIBILITY
 2. The Contest is open to people who have reached the age of majority in their province or territory of residence at the time of entry, except employees and its affiliated companies or agents.